Endoscopic Band Ligation

 - You may also be given a sedative to help you relax.

-- Conscious sedation—You may be given medications through an IV.
-It will help you relax.
+- Moderate sedation—You may be given medications through an IV.
 Other medications will be given to treat any pain you feel during the procedure.

-- General anesthesia—If you are having the procedure due to uncontrolled bleeding you may need to have intubation and general anesthesia to inhaling blood.
+- General anesthesia—If you are having the procedure due to uncontrolled bleeding you may need to have general anesthesia.
+You will be asleep during the procedure.

 Description of the Procedure